ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

     LOCKED = "locked"
     CLOSED = "closed"

-class ResearchDataUploadBox(FileUploadBox):
+class ResearchDataUploadBox(BaseModel):
     """A class representing a ResearchDataUploadBox.

-    Contains all fields from the FileUploadBox and shares IDs.
+    Contains all fields from the FileUploadBox.
     """

+    id: UUID4
     state: ResearchDataUploadBoxState  # one of OPEN, LOCKED, CLOSED
     title: str  # short meaningful name for the box
     description: str  # describes the upload box in more detail
     last_changed: UTCDatetime
     changed_by: str  # ID of the user who performed the latest change
+    file_upload_box: FileUploadBox

 class AuditRecord(BaseModel):
   """A generic record for audit purposes"""